 Indoor skydiving is a low-risk pursuit.
 The dangers are not much beyond bumps and scrapes, which your helmet and jumpsuit protect you from.

-You have an experienced instructor to handle you, keeping you flying right throughout.
+You have an experienced instructor to handle you, keeping you flying correctly throughout.

 Indoor skydiving is a very inclusive sport and almost anyone can partake, some of the most experienced flyers in the world have disabilities, but there are a few restrictions.

 In a word, yes!
 Once people get a taste of flight, they can’t want to do it again.
 Some even begin indoor skydiving as a hobby, even if they don’t skydive.

 Need justification to spend $30-odd dollars per minute?
 A skydive from 13,000 ft gets you approximately 1 minute of freefall.
-So, in $ per second of freefall, it’s really a saving!
+So, in dollars per second of freefall, indoor skydiving prices are really a savings!